rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 The problem with setting values in an imperative way is that it's not composable.
 Thats why in this case we have to hook into the imperative callback of the `refreshInterval` component input binding.

-We run a partial update to our state by providing a object containing the new state slice `{refreshInterval: number}`.
+We run a partial update to our state by providing an object containing the new state slice `{refreshInterval: number}`.
 This can be done by using a reduce function `(oldState) => ({refreshInterval: oldState.refreshInterval + 2})` or just the slice itself `{refreshInterval: 2}`.
 As no previous state is needed to calculate the new value we provide the slice itself for the partial update.